-- Make our datasets easier to discover, view and understand by the general data customer
+- How could you make our datasets easier to discover, view and understand by the general data customer?

 Our API registration has been a source of frustration for users.
 You can find the instructions we provide on our User Guide.

-Create a passthrough tool or API to systemically update one or more of the valuable datasets on the Open Data Hub
+How can you create a passthrough tool or API to systemically update one or more of the valuable datasets on the Open Data Hub?

 For example - Can you automatically convert GTFS-r data into a CSV in real time as an API?